Louisiana COVID-19 Safety Tips

 Injured During the COVID-19 Pandemic?

-The personal injury lawyers at Mike Brandner Injury Attorneys know that life goes on regardless of the COVID-19 outbreak.
+The personal injury lawyers at Mike Brandner Law know that life goes on regardless of the COVID-19 outbreak.
 We want our clients to know that our legal team will be available day or night if you suffer personal injury in spite of following these Louisiana COVID-19 safety tips.
 Although we may have to make adjustments to how we communicate, rest assured that Mike Brandner remains committed to fighting for the rights of injured clients.

 To get in touch with a personal injury lawyer in Louisiana now, call one of the numbers listed below.
 You can also chat online with a live representative right now, or submit the details of your case using our secure contact form.